volcano-sh/volcano/doc/design/plugin-conf.md

 The `actions` is a list of actions that will be executed by `kube-batch` in order, separated by commas.
 Refer to [tutorial](https://github.com/kubernetes-sigs/kube-batch/issues/434) for the list of supported actions in `kube-batch`.
-Those actions will be executed in order, although the "order" maybe incurrect; the `kube-batch` do not enforce that.
+Those actions will be executed in order, although the "order" maybe incorrect; the `kube-batch` do not enforce that.

 The `tiers` is a list of plugins that will be used by related actions, e.g. `allocate`.
 It includes several tiers of plugin list by `plugins`; if it fit plugins in high priority tier, the action will not